A Step-by-Step Tutorial with Joseph Massie

 Joseph Massie | Stella Photography

 I don’t know about you, but my prop budget (or indeed, the necessity for new props) has been more than a little lacking this year!
 As such, we’ve been busy in our studio putting our creativity to the test and finding new ways to re-purpose existing vases and props — finding ways to give them a new lease on life.
 Re-texturing is a great way to achieve this — and essentially involves taking an existing vessel and with the addition of new materials, providing it with a fresh new look, in a practical and cost effective manner.
-It goes without saying that I’m a big fan of re-texturing — in my first collection of online courses we included The Textured Vase, and in my brand new collection (launching 21st September) we’re including the Meadow Tablescape — both of which showcase innovative ways to give a tired or boring vessel a brand new aesthetic which can be used time and time again.
+It goes without saying that I’m a big fan of re-texturing — in my first collection of online courses we included The Textured Vase, and in my new collection we’re including the Meadow Tablescape — both of which showcase innovative ways to give a tired or boring vessel a brand new aesthetic which can be used time and time again.

 In today’s step-by-step for Botanical Brouhaha, I wanted to share a handy little re-texturing technique that costs so little to do, but packs a big punch and can be re-used time and time again.
 Let’s dive in!